Lawless French

 Informal synonyms for bon - French adjectives

 Students often ask "how can I sound more French?" and my first recommendation is always to work on vocabulary.
-In French classes, you tend to learn the most common, basic terms, like bon, which is a typical and very useful adjective that tends to be overused.
+In French classes, you tend to learn the most common, basic terms, like bon, which is a typical and very useful adjective that can be overused.
 Read this lesson for some informal ways to say "good," including how to pronounce them.

 Listening Practice